Bcean/Recipe-Finder/README.md

-# Recipie-Finder
+# Recipe-Finder
- When you never know what you want to eat use this website that will give you a random recipie you can follow along with.
+ When you never know what you want to eat, use this website, which will give you a random recipe you can follow along with.